Factory Farming (warning NOT for sensitive viewers)

 Modern meat chickens (broilers) are genetically modified to grow extra large in a really short amount of time.
 This puts such stress on their organs and bones that they sometimes get leg deformities, further reducing their ability to move.
 They are so heavy they sit a lot, and this results in sores from their feces.
 To further compound the problem they are often so squashed together they couldn’t really run around and get exercise even if they were able to move.

-Switching to free range chicken won’t help much because a lot of the free range chicken breeds are the same ones above, so even if they have a bit more exercise, they are still very uncomfortable and unhealthy.
+Switching to free range chicken helps a little because even if the free range chicken breeds are the same ones above (intensively genetically engineered), they have a bit more exercise and a better quality of life.
 Ask your free range chicken supplier what breed – if it is a breed like Boschveld, Koekoek, Australorp or any of the other non GM breeds then this meat is a bit better as these chickens grow at a normal rate.

 The picture below is a particularly bad case